myungjinlee/GLYCO/README.md

 **2. Download GLYCO**

 **3. Run GLYCO<br />**
    - 3.1.
-A single frame (pdb): If you have a single pdb file and try to run GLYCO, you should follow below.<br />
+A single frame (pdb): If you have a single pdb file, you should follow below.<br />
      - 3.1.1.
 Glycan atoms of each residue:<br />
           (If you want to count number of glycan atoms for each surface residue on your protein,)<br />
        - command> python3 glyco.py -pdb pdbname.pdb -cutoff cutoff -module res -glycan glyca names -freesasa path of freesasa executable<br />
        - example> python3 glyco.py -pdb 5fyl.pdb -cutoff 20 -module res -glycan BMAN AMAN BGLN -freesasa /home/lee/freesasa<br />
+       - There are a bunch of output files, but you want to focus on "res_count.txt" that has number of glycan atoms per residue.
      - 3.1.2.
 Glycan coverage of epitope regions:<br />
           (If you want to calculate glycan coverage (num of glycan atoms/buried surface area) for epitope residues on your protein,)<br />
        - command> python3 glyco.py -pdb pdbname.pdb -cutoff cutoff -module ep -glycan glycan names -freesasa path of freesasa executable -epitope epitope list <br />